amjadzkwn/Stock-Market-Prediction-Using-Machine-Learning-and-Natural-Language-Processing/README.md

 | **Macro Avg** | 0.85 | 0.87 | 0.86 | 970 |
 | **Weighted Avg** | 0.87 | 0.87 | 0.87 | 970 |

+The BERT classification results show strong performance with an accuracy of 0.8701, slightly outperforming FinBERT.
+The model handles Neutral and Negative sentiments particularly well, achieving high F1-scores of 0.90 and 0.88, supported by strong recall values.
+The Positive class also performs consistently with balanced precision and recall at around 0.80–0.81.
+The macro and weighted averages indicate stable performance across all classes.
+Overall, BERT demonstrates excellent generalization and reliable sentiment classification, making it a highly effective model for this dataset.

 ## Classification Report for VADER
 Accuracy: 0.5289